 16. How do you handle your accounting?

 Basically, a series of spreadsheets and a business checking account.
 I have a monthly budget spreadsheet I started while in my fellowship at Outside that I keep going.
-I have a yearly tax spreadsheet where I track all income for each month, all business expenses, and how much I’ve paid in quarterly taxes.
+I have a yearly tax spreadsheet where I track all income for each month, all business expenses, charity donations, and how much I’ve paid in quarterly taxes.

 17. How do you manage retirement funding?